-Andrew Dana Hudson is a speculative fiction writer and sustainability researcher.
-His stories have appeared in Slate Future Tense, Lightspeed Magazine, Vice Terraform, MIT Technology Review, Grist, Little Blue Marble, The New Accelerator, StarShipSofa and more, as well as various books and anthologies.
-His fiction has been nominated for the Pushcart Prize and longlisted for the BSFA.
+Andrew Dana Hudson is a speculative fiction writer, sustainability researcher, and futurist.
+He is the author of Our Shared Storm: A Novel of Five Climate Futures, as well as over twenty short stories appearing in Slate Future Tense, Lightspeed Magazine, Vice Terraform, MIT Technology Review, Grist, and many more.
+His nonfiction has appeared in Slate, Jacobin, and more.
+His fiction has been nominated for the Pushcart Prize, longlisted for the BSFA, and translated into Italian.
 In 2016 his story “Sunshine State” won the first Everything Change Climate Fiction Contest, and in 2017 he was runner up in the Kaleidoscope Writing The Future Contest.
 His 2015 essay “On the Political Dimensions of Solarpunk” has helped define and grow the “solarpunk” subgenre.
-He is a member of the cursed 2020 class of the Clarion Workshop.
+He attended the prestigious 2022 Clarion Workshop.

 Andrew has a master’s degree in sustainability from Arizona State University, where he is an Imaginary College Fellow at the Center for Science and the Imagination.
 His research, partnering with institutions like Luleå University of Technology in Sweden, uses speculative fiction to explore the entwined social and technical dynamics of future scenarios, particularly the challenges and opportunities of decarbonization and climate repair.
 He has served as a story reviewer on Grist’s Imagine 2200 Climate Fiction Contest and often teaches and lectures on climate fiction, solarpunk, and other approaches to thinking about futures.
 He has previously worked in journalism, political consulting, and healthcare innovation.
 He also teaches yoga.